 Capacity is measured on a spectrum.
 This means there is a range of different options, from having good capacity to having some capacity to having no capacity.
 A person can have capacity to make some decisions but not to make other decisions.
 For example, the capacity necessary to decide where to invest money is different from the capacity necessary to decide whether to take a crafting class.
 A person’s capacity can also change over time, especially if the person is suffering from a degenerative disorder.

-For more information on capacity, see CPLEA’s Mental Capacity tipsheet.
+For more information on capacity, see CPLEA’s Mental Capacity tipsheet and video.

 What is consent?